AguaClara/Textbook/Sedimentation/Sed_Design.rst

 .. _heading_Sed_Tank_Plate_Settlers_Head_Loss_Intro:

 Another impact of plate settler spacing is on flow distribution in the tank.
 This is related to our previous discussion of pressure recovery and flow distribution.
-Reduced spacing between plates leads to an increased pressure drop through the plate settlers due to higher head loss.
+Reduced spacing between plates leads to an increased pressure drop through the plate settlers due to higher head loss as shown in Equation :eq:`plate_settler_headloss`.
 Therefore, plate settlers with small spacing will have more uniform flow distributions because head loss will dominate.
-The pressure difference between one plate settler and the next would be very small compared to the pressure difference between the bottom of the plate settlers and the top of the plate settlers.
 This use of head loss can potentially get us better flow distribution.
 When the plates are brought closer together, there is more shear between the plates because the average velocity remains the same.
 The velocity gradient is higher between closer plates, which leads to higher shear, and thus higher head loss.

 However, if the plates are closer together, then they will be shorter in length to keep the capture velocity constant.
 The decrease in length decreases the total amount of shear.
 The head loss from the competing impacts to shear can be determined through a force balance and the Navier-Stokes equation, as shown in the derivation of :ref:`head loss through a plate settler <heading_Sed_Tank_Hl_thru_Plate_Settlers>`.